From time to time I encounter clients who struggle with codependency and they often have no idea.

 The truth is that I wanted to help my friend, but I did not trust her.
 She had recently wrecked her car in an accident, and without car insurance, she was now without transportation.
 Further, for some time I suspected that she was habitually abusing an over the counter medication.
 I was actually prepared to tell her my specific reasons why, but since I still wouldn’t have loaned her my car, even if she showed me proof of insurance, and convinced me that she was not abusing drugs, I decided not to bother.

 So why is this story important?
 It’s important because I hear similar types of stories from people who struggle to say no in their relationships.
 However, they usually say yes, and then they suffer the consequences of going against their better judgment.

 So here are two strategies for you to practice in saying no, when you need to, regardless of how you feel.

 Most people are nice, and being nice is a very good thing.
 However what happens when you are dealing with someone who is pushy?

-What you do is make adjustments in your rules of engagement.
-Too often, we continue to play by social rules the other party isn’t playing by.
-It’s like we beleive that if we try hard enough the other person is suddenly going to become more considerate.
+What I recommend is that you make adjustments in your rules of engagement.
+Too often we continue to play by social rules while the other party has dropped them.
+It’s as though we believe that if we try hard enough the other person is suddenly going to become more considerate.

-For example in the story I shared, my friend really should have stopped at my initial response to her request.
-However she simply pressed on, and in return, I got more blunt.
-Also when she transitioned to becoming openly disrespectful, I simply ignored her.
-I maintained my values of regarding her with respect, while sending her a firm message that I was not going to pacify her.
+In the story I shared, my friend really should have stopped at my initial response to her request.
+However she simply pressed on, and in return, I became more blunt.
+When she transitioned to becoming openly disrespectful, I simply ignored her.
+I maintained my values, I continued to regard her with respect, while at the same time sending her a firm message that I was not going to pacify her.